mgrbyte/pytech/root/about-me.rst

 *Matt Russell*

 I work for `Netsight`_  as a `Python`_/`Plone`_/`Pyramid`_ developer.

-Reach me at matt at pytech dot net.
+Reach me at matthew dot russell at horizon5 dot org.

+GPG Fingerprint: 448B E195 AE8A CB6E BFBE  2074 30CA 9513 F92C 9281

 This site is statically generated with `Nikola`_.